Author Notes

 As a result of having nowhere to shine, the writer inside me curled into a tiny ball and went dormant.
 But after years of spreadsheets and business cycles, I revisited my dream and discovered I didn’t know the first thing about writing.
 So I piecemealed my education by attending classes, workshops, and conferences.
 It wasn’t easy, but I stuck with it, and now I call myself a writer.

-And if you’re wondering why I chose to write under a pseudonym for my first novel, the name has extra special meaning to me.
+And if you’re wondering why I chose to write under a pseudonym when I originally published my first novel, the name has extra special meaning to me.
 Before my mom suffered from a brain injury and lost her ability to care for herself, she created the pen name from my middle name and childhood nickname.
 Sadly for me, she never knew I wrote the book or finally published.
 But, I know without a shadow of a doubt, she would’ve been my number one fan!

 Veganism: Most of us know how hard it is to break with family tradition, particularly when it revolves around food.
 So if I’d been told in my youth that I’d be vegan later in life, I wouldn’t have thought it possible.
 Meat, egg, and dairy were staples in our household, especially when we lived in Alaska and Texas.